renaissance-publishing/renaissance/content/chapters/10-combat.md

 Attacks with natural weapons still use the Unarmed Combat skill; each natural weapon requires a specific proficiency (for example, Unarmed Combat (Claws), or Unarmed Combat (Fangs)).

-## Bracing

-  - Brace: Weapons with the Brace tag can be used to prepare to receive a charge.

-      - You need to have a weapon with the Brace tag.
-      - Bracing to receive a charge is a Standard Action.
-      - After bracing, until your next turn, if anyone *charges* you (see *Charge* above), they provoke an attack of opportunity from you (see *attacks of opportunity* in *Reactions*).
-      - If you take an attack-of-opportunity and hit the charging character, you deal +DB DV.
-      - You do not prevent them from completing the charge (by attacking you), unless you incapacitate them with your attack (by disabling them, or by dealing a wound and knocking them prone, for example).

 ## Mounted Combat

   - Mounted warriors are highly effective combatants: they are highly